pss-coder/Todo-Flutter-Go-App/README.md

 # Simple Flutter App with Golang Backend

+Simple Fun Project to get hooked with Golang and Flutter

 Todo:
 - Implement Simple GoLang RESTFUL with flutter app is frontend <- Done